 The benefits of effective integration of technology in a classroom include reducing the amount of time teachers spend on tasks like attendance, grading, data aggregation and analysis, and skills practice, thereby enabling teachers to focus on high-impact instructional strategies and personalized attention.
 Blended learning can give a teacher flexibility to have students who have mastered the material to move ahead to the next online module while she personally works with students who are struggling.

 Full-time site-based programs (sometimes called Learning Centers) are similar to blended learning but typically students do the majority of their online work at the center.
 Mentors or teachers are available on-site to provide assistance.

 Full-time home-based (for students out-of-district and / or in-district)

 Colorado students in grades kindergarten through 12 (including former homeschool and private that serve students no matter where the student resides as long as the place of residence is in Colorado.
 A similar number of school district online schools or programs only serve students who live in the school district.
 Some programs are charter schools, some are developed by districts or a district may contract with a management company that has developed a program.

 Supplemental online classes are used to augment another educational program.
 Some school districts use supplemental online classes to provide classes that the district does not provide, but core classes are also available through supplemental online providers.
 As online education grows some school districts are encouraging students to experience an online class even though the district offers the class in its traditional program.

-Watch education senior fellow Krista Kafer explain how blended learning is on the rise in Colorado:
+Watch education senior fellow Krista Kafer and Tony Lewis of the Donnell-Kay Foundation discuss the latest blended learning trends in Colorado:

 Blended Learning Resources